Lamium Might Solve Your Groundcover Dilemma

 This easy care plant could be the right choice for your problem dry shade spot.

 Lamium maculatum has long been my first recommendation as a groundcover for shady problem areas.
 I have several patches of the cultivar "Chequers" in my yard where it thrives and gives me just what I want from a groundcover.
-It ranks as a 10 in my book, so I was surprised to read some no-so-enthusiastic articles about Lamium recently.
+It ranks as a 10 in my book!
 See if it's worth a try in your yard.

 While Lamium spreads rapidly in moist spots and laughs at dry shade, it might succumb to wet, poorly drained soil.
 One source slammed it as a plant that would rot easily in wet conditions, but turn that characteristic to the positive and use it under a big tree with a greedy root system where little else will thrive.